 White Pine Trail

-Basics: Length: 149 kilometres (93 miles)
+Basics: Length: 150 kilometres (93 miles)

 Surface: Paved and crushed stone

-Width: 3 metres (10 feet)
+Width: 3 metres (10 feet) but varies

-Trail head: Grand Rapids to Cadillac
+Trailhead: Grand Rapids to Cadillac

-Parking: at trail heads and towns (see below)
+Parking: at trailheads and towns (see below)

 Signage: at road crossings

-Water: None on trail
+Water: None on the trail

 Camping is available in Belmont, Cedar Springs, Sand Lake, Morley, Paris, Reed City, Hersey, Evart and Cadillac.

-Parking and Access: To reach the southern endpoint in
+Parking and Access: To reach the

-Comstock Park, take US Highway 131 north to Post Drive, and turn right on Belmont Road.
-Take Belmont Road to Rogue River Road The park entrance will be on the left.
+Comstock Park, take US Highway 131 north to Post Drive, and turn right on Belmont

 To reach the

 Big Rapids trailhead, take US Highway 131 to Big Rapids, exit 139.
 Take State Highway 20 east to Maple Street.
-Proceed straight for
+Proceed straight for about 100 metres to the depot staging area, and turn south.

 To Rogue River Park,